-Make sure you’re adding sides of green leafy salads and veg to your lunch and dinner, and snacking on things like fruit, or calcium and protein filled cheese.
+Make sure you're adding sides of green leafy salads and veg to your lunch and dinner, and snacking on things like fruit or calcium fortified products like yoghurt.
 Pushing yourself to eat that little bit more of the right things will help you feel the difference when it comes to your health.

 Of course, we have to indulge a little bit when it comes to our diets – it's human nature to have a sweet tooth.

 It's often a bout of over-indulgence that leads us to feel unwell or sluggish, so having everything in moderation is key.